neondatabase/website/content/docs/guides/branching-refresh.md

     chmod +x refresh_neon_branch.sh
     ```

-3. Run the script, proving the required input variables, which include the `project_id` of your Neon project, the `branch_id` for the branch you want to replace, the `endpoint_id` that you want to move to the new branch, and you Neon API key.
-Once you have set these values, only the `branch_id` will have to be updated to perform another branch refresh.
+3. Run the script, proving the required input variables, which include the `project_id` of your Neon project, the `branch_id` of the current branch, the `endpoint_id` of the compute endpoint, and your Neon API key.

     ```bash
     ./refresh_neon_branch.sh <project_id> <old_branch_id> <endpoint_id> <NEON_API_KEY>